Publication-grade and colorblind-safe color palettes for scientific figures, graphs, pie charts, combo charts, and diagrams, with HEX values.

 See Figure Enhancement in Action

-Upscale, inpaint, recolor, or relabel any existing scientific figure to 8K journal-ready quality.
+Upscale, recolor, or relabel any existing scientific figure to 8K journal-ready quality.

 The right palette depends on what the figure does, not on personal taste.
 Matching palette type to data type is the single highest-leverage decision in figure color.

-Line and bar plots — a muted categorical palette, capped at about six colors.
+Line, bar, and other scientific plots — use a muted categorical palette, capped at about six colors.
 If you have more series than that, split into small multiples rather than adding colors.

 Box plots and grouped comparisons — two to four high-contrast categorical colors; keep the within-group fill light so the median line stays visible.